pAmit-123/Stone_Paper_Scissors_Game/README.md

 # Stone_Paper_Scissors_Game
-My game I build using Html CSS and JavaScript tachnology and continuing to add the changes.
+My game I build using Html CSS and JavaScript technology and continuing to add the changes.